 - Lists all dependencies used by a package.

-pub downgradecommand retrieves the lowest versions of all the packages that are listed as dependencies used by the application.
+- Retrieves the lowest versions of all the packages that are listed as dependencies used by the application.
 Used for testing the lower range of your package’s dependencies.

-pub getcommand retrieves the packages that are listed as the dependencies for the application.
+- Retrieves the packages that are listed as the dependencies for